mostafachegeni/Nimkat-e-Sefid/README.md

 # Nimkat-e-Sefid

 This is a **Telegram Bot** that helps students who are about to participate in Iranian Nation-wide University Entrance Exam.
-Through this Bot, every day a set of new exams are provided which the students are supposed to take.
+Through this Bot, every day a set of new exams can be provided which the students are supposed to take.

 This Bot is developed based on **Flask framework** in **Python**.
 A **SQLite database** is employed to store the history of taken exams for each student using which the scores of students are calculated.